MarcoTerzulli/GAVI-Manderoli/README.md

 ## Known Issues

-* After pressing the "More like this" button under a result, the scrollbar position remains the same and the page is not bringed back to the start position.
+* After pressing the "More like this" button of a result, the scrollbar position remains the same and the page is not bringed back to the start position.
 You have to manually scroll the page to see the first results.